kunance/Campusly/README.md

 ## How to setup EC2 instance after it is created

-#### Modify your local ~/.ssh/config by adding two entries for the newly created EC2 instance and pem file
+#### Modify your local ~/.ssh/config by adding two entries for the newly created EC2 instance and pem file (AWS key pair)

 #### You need this to ssh ec2Micro from your local machine into EC2 instance
 ```